-06 When feasible, Agencies agencies should apply the following fundamental principles and considerations as they evaluate traffic control devices and other maintenance practices to support driving automation system technologies during maintenance and infrastructure improvements:

-- A. Applying uniform and consistent traffic control devices on each type of roadway, and applying a similar approach to traffic control at similar locations in similar situations. - B. Establishing maintenance policies that incorporate effective practices to identify and then fix or replace in a timely reasonably prompt manner any traffic control device that is reaching the end of its useful life, or that is damaged or otherwise no longer serviceable. - C. Based on engineering judgment, determine Making sure that temporary and/or emergency traffic control, to the extent practicable, devices are is planned in advance using devices that comply with the provisions of this Manual and that follow policies designed to provide uniformity throughout the site and across jurisdictions. - D. Consider removing Removing extraneous devices that are no longer necessary or that provide limited benefit to vehicle operation or navigation.
+- Agencies should apply the following fundamental principles and considerations as they evaluate traffic control devices and other maintenance practices to support driving automation system technologies during maintenance and infrastructure improvements: - A. Applying uniform and consistent traffic control devices on each type of roadway, and applying a similar approach to traffic control at similar locations in similar situations. - B. Establishing maintenance policies that incorporate effective practices to identify and then fix or replace in a timely manner any traffic control device that is reaching the end of its useful life, or that is damaged or otherwise no longer serviceable. - C. Making sure, based on engineering judgment, that temporary or emergency traffic control, to the extent practicable, is planned in advance using devices that comply with the provisions of this Manual and that follow policies designed to provide uniformity throughout the site and across jurisdictions. - D. Removing extraneous devices that are no longer necessary or that provide limited benefit to vehicle operation or navigation.